 How to Make a Hugo Spritz

-The Hugo Spritz follows the classic 3:2:1 spritz ratio; pouring 3 parts Prosecco, 2 parts elderflower liqueur and 1 part soda water.
-For a single Hugo spritz I add elderflower liqueur to a glass with ice, top with Prosecco and soda water and stir to combine.
-You can also easily make a large batch of Hugo spritzes using the same ratio (in this case 1 bottle of Prosecco, 2 cups of elderflower liqueur and 1 cup soda water), this is a great cocktail to make for any summer party.
-Whether you’re making a single cocktail or a pitcher be sure to garnish lime slices and fresh mint and enjoy la dolce vita.
+My hugo spritz recipe is quite simple to make.
+This delightful elderflower cocktail ย follows the classic 3:2:1 spritz ratio; pouring 3 parts Prosecco (you can also use champagne or any other sparkling wine), 2 parts elderflower liqueur and 1 part soda water.
+For a single Hugo spritz I add elderflower liqueur to a large wine glass with ice, top with Prosecco and soda water (or seltzer) and stir to combine.
+You can also easily make a large batch of Hugo spritzes using the same ratio (in this case 1 bottle of Prosecco or sparkling wine, 2 cups of elderflower liqueur and 1 cup soda water), this is a great cocktail to make for any summer party.
+Whether youโre making a single cocktail or a pitcher be sure to garnish with fresh lime slices (or lime wedge) and fresh mint leavesย for a classic Hugo or cucumber and frsh berries would also be delicious.

 If you like this Hugo Spritz Cocktail be sure to take a look at some of my other recipes!